junxit/us-congress-bills-112/metadata.md

 - 2012-06-19 — Motion to reconsider laid on the table Agreed to without objection.
 - 2012-06-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 343 - 78, 2 Present (Roll no. 388). (text: CR 6/19/2012 H3725)
 - 2012-06-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 343 - 78, 2 Present (Roll no. 388).(text: CR 6/19/2012 H3725)
+- 2012-06-20 — Received in the Senate and Read twice and referred to the Committee on Indian Affairs.